ovhlabs/knowledge-base/en/_posts/2014-09-09-create-private-network.markdown

 ```

 As you can see, the virtual machine that is router for your network now has two
-IP address one is public and the other ones is private.
+IP address one is public and the other one is private.
 Now you must configure
 the interface on your virtual machine.

 Check that your virtual machine has a new interface: